 The DACdb website uses "cookies" to help you personalize your online experience and maintain the state of the session between requests.
 A cookie is a text file that is placed on your hard disk by a web page server.
 Cookies cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.

 You have the ability to accept or decline cookies.
 Most Web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-If you choose to decline cookies, you will not be able to navigate from page to page within the interactive features of the DACdb services.
+If you choose to decline cookies, you will not be able to login to DACdb services.

 DACdb uses a firewall to protect information stored on its computer systems.
 Acces through the firewall is limited to certain "ports" and/or a restricted list of IPs.